Shower Remodeling on Vista, Curtis / Targee, the Eastern Bench & the Lower Bench

 Target homes: Bench homes doing comprehensive bathroom remodels.
 Permit: full bath permit suite.

-Walk-in shower designed for full mobility-impaired access: curbless entry with continuous floor slope, 60″ width minimum, wall-mounted bench at chair-transfer height, blocking installed in walls for current or future grab bars, hand-shower on slide bar, anti-scald thermostatic valve, slip-resistant floor tile.
+Walk-in shower designed for full mobility-impaired access on a Bench ranch where owners plan to age in place: curbless entry with continuous floor slope, 60-inch width minimum (larger than the original alcove footprint typically requires absorbing a small adjacent closet or hallway corner), wall-mounted teak bench at chair-transfer height, plywood blocking installed in the walls for current or future grab bars, hand-shower on slide bar, anti-scald thermostatic valve with paddle handle for arthritic dexterity, slip-resistant 2-inch hex floor tile.
+Common request on the Lower Bench / I-84 frontage stock where owners are turning their value-priced ranch into a forever home.

-Target homes: Bench owners 55+ planning to age in place; rental properties.
+Target homes: Bench owners 55+ planning to age in place, particularly common on Vista and Curtis / Targee stock with strong family/community ties.
+Rental properties optimizing for older-adult tenant durability.
 Permit: building and plumbing permits.

-Target homes: Larger Bench bathrooms (70+ sq ft) where design vision supports wet-room approach.
+Target homes: Larger Bench bathrooms (70+ sq ft) where design vision supports wet-room approach — primarily Eastern Bench / Overland splits and some Cole Road / Lower Bench stock.
 Permit: building and plumbing permits.

 The Boise Bench spans roughly two square miles with distinct sub-neighborhoods, each with its own remodeling personality.